p-sun/my-mac-setup-with-themes/README.md

 	* `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
 * [Install Powerline-shell](https://github.com/b-ryan/powerline-shell) to get the cool path bars.
 	* `pip install powerline-shell`
+		* If you have the error "command not found: pip", use `brew install python`
-		* If you don't have python already installed, use `sudo easy_install pip`
+		* If you have the error "Permission denied: '/Library/Python/2.7/...", use `sudo chown -R $USER /Library/Python/2.7`
+		* If you have the errors "matplotlib 1.3.1 requires nose, which is not installed. matplotlib 1.3.1 requires tornado, which is not installed.", use `sudo -H pip install --ignore-installed matplotlib`.
 	* Go to your root user directory, and add the following to your `.zshrc`:
 ```
 function powerline_precmd() {